 Review summary: Canon 1Ds Mark II vs Olympus E-1

-Reasons to prefer the Canon EOS-1Ds Mark II:
+Arguments in favor of the Canon EOS-1Ds Mark II:

 - More detail: Offers more megapixels (16.6 vs 4.9MP) with a 88% higher linear resolution.